railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 .. index::
    single: module; import_export

-.. note:: Tax regions
+.. note:: Tax Regions

-	The third-party module :mod:`import_export` (currently in ``addons-extra`` can be used to extend Open ERP's tax system, so that you can assign taxes to different accounts depending on the location of the Partner.
+	The third-party module :mod:`import_export` (currently in ``extra-addons``) can be used to extend OpenERP's tax system, so that you can assign taxes to different accounts depending on the location of the Partner.
-	The :guilabel:`Partner` is given a new :guilabel:`Partner Location` field that can be set to Local, Europe or Outside,
+	The :guilabel:`Partner` is given a new :guilabel:`Partner Location` field that can be set to ``Local``, ``Europe`` or ``Outside``,
 	so that taxes and tax bases can be channelled to different accounts.

 	This module could be the basis of more ambitious location-based tax accounting.

-And you can assign multiple taxes to an account so that when you transfer money through the account you attract a tax amount.
-In such a case, this 'tax' may not be legally-required taxation but something tax-like, for example authors' royalties or sales commission.
+And you can assign multiple taxes to an account, so that when you transfer money through the account you attract a tax amount.
+In such a case, this 'tax' may not be legally-required taxation but something tax-like, for example, authors' royalties or sales commission.

 .. index::
    single: balance sheet